apache/openwhisk/tests/functional/karate_tests/README.md

 ### How to run functional test
 1. Navigate to the root folder
-2. Use the following command to run the above selected suite: `gradle clean test --tests com.karate.openwhisk.smoketests.SmokeTestRunner` (This will run all the tests in com.karate.openwhisk.smoketests package.)
+2. Use the following command to run the above selected suite: `./gradlew clean test --tests org.apache.openwhisk.smoketests.SmokeTestRunner` (This will run all the tests in org.apache.openwhisk.smoketests package.)

 ### How to add more tests
 1. Select a package(Type of test).Example Smoke test